Boost Mobile Cell Phone Plans Review 2020

 How good is Boost Mobile’s performance?

-Boost Mobile uses Sprint’s network, which means it doesn’t have the best service.
+Boost Mobile uses Sprint’s network, which means it doesn’t have the best service (for now).

 Any phone on Boost Mobile’s service gets about the same service as any phone on Sprint’s service.
 That sounds good until you remember Sprint’s service is not the best.
 Most studies rank it fourth out of the four major wireless companies.1,2